-Concerning genuine materialization, I need hardly remind my readers that the carefully-conducted experiences of Mr. Crookes with Miss Cook were repaid by evidence giving undeniable certainty of the phenomenon, Other mediums might be named through whom wellattested manifestations of the kind have occurred.
-Why, then, should we be stunned with the foolish outcries against light and against tests fulminated by rabid enthusiasts who would exclude investigation and admit falsehood?
-Why should séances be converted into puppetshows, where greedily venal impostors install themselves as the showmen?
-Why should Spiritualism be made more and more a mockery and a by-word, whose reproach is such that its best friends are compelled, despite themselves, to shrink sorrowfully from the subject?
-Why should weak-minded dupes be permitted to arouse the derision of the outer-world by follies which make every reasoning Spiritualist blush?
+Concerning genuine materialization, I need hardly remind my readers that the carefully-conducted experiences of Mr. Crookes with Miss Cook were repaid by evidence giving undeniable certainty of the phenomenon.
+Other mediums might be named through whom well-attested manifestations of the kind have occurred.
+Why, then, should we be stunned with the foolish outcries against light, and against tests, fulminated by rabid enthusiasts who would exclude investigation and admit falsehood?
+Why should scances be converted into puppet-shows, where greedily-venal impostors instal themselves as the showmen?
+Why should spiritualism be made more and more a mockery and a by-word, whose reproach is such that its best friends are compelled, despite themselves, to shrink sorrowfully from the subject?
+Why should weak-minded dupes be permitted to arouse the derision of the outer world by follies which make every reasoning spiritualist blush?
 Let those of us who love the truth be up and doing.
-When the last of dark séance mediums has abandoned his or her vocation in order to set up as a third-rate conjurer, and the last puppet-box, alias cabinet, is demolished, or preserved in some convenient place as a gauge by which posterity may estimate the credulity of certain among their fathers-when this has been accomplished, the golden day of our cause's triumph may be accounted at hand.
+When the last of darkseance mediums has abandoned his or her vocation in order to set up as a third-rate conjuror, and the last puppet-box, alias cabinet, is demolished, or preserved in some convenient place, as a gauge by which posterity may estimate the credulity of certain of their fathers-when this has been accomplished the golden day of our cause's triumph may be accounted at hand.